KennethWussmann/simplelogin-client/README.md

 ## Features

-The client is still in development.
-Below is a list of supported features.
-During the v0.\* versions of this client, you may expect breaking changes to the client.
+> Interested in the state of the project?
+[Check the faq!](./docs/faq.md#whats-the-current-project-state)

 - [x] Account Management
   - [x] Login (+MFA), Register, Activate, etc.